How to Migrate WooCommerce Products to a Different Website

 Scheduling a WooCommerce Products Migration

-With both WP All Export and WP All Import, you can set up Step 1 and Step 3 from this guide to occur regularly at a scheduled time.
+With both export and import plugins, you can set up Step 2 and Step 3 from this guide to occur regularly at a scheduled time.
 To schedule the whole migration, make sure to set it up so that the export finishes before the import starts.
 These are the available scheduling options:

 - Cron jobs.
 See Manual Scheduling.